The Wachowskis: Later collaborations

 The Wachowskis subsequently produced and directed Jupiter Ascending, an original space opera screenplay they wrote.
 The film was released in 2015.
 It stars Channing Tatum and Mila Kunis, and features the Wachowskis' regular collaborators John Gaeta on visual effects and Kym Barrett on costumes.
 According to Deadline, the financial and critical failure of Jupiter Ascending caused their business relationship with Warner Bros, that began with The Matrix franchise, to be terminated.

 Their next project was the Netflix science fiction drama series Sense8, created and written with J. Michael Straczynski.
 Sense8 features an international ensemble cast and was shot in multiple cities around the world.
 The Wachowskis directed most of the episodes of the first season, with the rest being handled by McTeigue, Tykwer, and their go-to visual effects supervisor on their movies, Dan Glass, in his directorial debut.
 The first season premiered in 2015 to generally positive reviews, particularly for the scale of the production and the presentation of diverse and LGBT characters and themes, winning the GLAAD Media Award for Outstanding Drama Series.
 It also received a Primetime Emmy Award nomination for Outstanding Original Main Title Theme Music.
-After the first season, Lilly took a break from it, for what turned out to be the remainder of the series.
+After the first season, Lilly took a break from production for the remainder of the series.
 A Christmas special was released on December 23, 2016, with the remainder of the show's second season released in May 2017.
 Subsequently, the third season was canceled, and Sense8 concluded with a two-hour finale which aired in June 2018.

 In June 2016, the Academy of Motion Picture Arts and Sciences invited the Wachowskis to join its ranks.
 However, in April 2025, Lilly Wachowski said "I'm not in the Academy.
 I'm not going to join the Academy" during an interview.